City of Scholars

 • Atsadi: Explorer who accessed the Memory Library seeking records of the Drifter’s warriors

-• Axiom: Faction studying technology and golden sap
+• Axiom: Faction studying technology and Sap; drilling triggered Singularity event (393 AC)

 • Baird y Idris: Shepherd of Sunset Tribe whose annals provide the only historical references

-• Leocardius Sree: Oneiros archaeologist whose journals document the city
+• Leocardius Sree: Oneiros archaeologist who documented the city and organized fresco expedition

 • Quetzalcóatl: Eidolon who possessed Baird’s logbook (367 AC)

-• Temera Singh: Admiral who ordered exploration delay (May 393 AC)
+• Temera Singh: Admiral who ordered exploration delay and documented aftermath (393 AC)

 • The Drifter: Foreign traveler recorded in ancient writings